Production Coordinators

 When should a production coordinator start?

-Ideally 4-8 weeks before principal photography for features, earlier for complex shoots.
-They need time to set up the production office, start crew booking, arrange travel, and set up systems before shooting starts.
+Ideally 4-8 weeks before principal photography for features, and earlier for complex shoots.
+They need time to set up the office, start crew booking, arrange travel, and get systems in place before shooting starts.

 Do your coordinators handle travel bookings?